mu40/fetal-align/README.md

 ## Requirements

 MATLAB version 9.1/R2016b or later is required.
-If needed, the pre-compiled MEX function for MSER detection can be rebuilt by running `mex mser.cpp` in MATLAB.
+If needed, the pre-compiled MEX function for MSER detection can be rebuilt by running `mex -output mser mser/mser.cpp mexmser.cpp` in MATLAB.

 ## Where to start